Reppie Authoring Guide

 10.7 Workout tags (REQUIRED)

-Rules: lowercase, no leading # or +, max 30 chars each, max 10 tags total.
+Rules: lowercase, no leading # or +, comma-separated, max 30 chars each, max 10 tags total.
 Avoid synonyms of one another.

 10.8 Total time — mandatory self-audit